 Venue and Registration

-The workshop is co-located with the 4th IEEE European Symposium on Security and Privacy (EuroS&P 2019).
-Please refer to the conference website for further information about registration.
+The workshop is co-located with the 5th IEEE European Symposium on Security and Privacy (EuroS&P 2020).
+To register please visit the registration page of the main event.